 But I made it home to Virginia when the temperature began ranging from a glorious fifty-odd degrees to a tolerable eighty-something.
 And my garden, while weedy as hell, had, as usual, blossomed under the benign neglect.
 My pineapple sage easily doubled in size since I left!
 (Making it, yes, about as tall as I am.
 Impressive?
 Hell yeah.)

 Florida always leaves me feeling as though I’m swimming through a sludgy half-reality where nothing really matters and everything can be put off until tomorrow.
 So I’ve been real slow on catching up.
 But now–now I’m baaaaack! and I have something really freaking cool to tell you about.

 I’m also on track to release Fallen City, a Children of the Desert series side story about the days just before the Split.
 And how Deiq was, naturally, involved in setting off this epic disaster.
-[EDIT: Fallen City was released in January 2015 and is now available through The Scribbling Lion.]
+[EDIT: Fallen City was released in January 2015.]

 I have at least three other tie-in novellas in the various stages between concept and completion.
 There is just so much going on that can’t be shown without either infodumping, bloating the books to a ridiculous count, or introducing four new POV characters per novel.
 Given that I have absolutely sworn that I will not run this series past five books, that means supplementing, for readers who care about the stuff going on in the background.

 BY THE WAY, THE BEST PLACE to shop for holiday or any other occasion presents –> –> –> take a look at Retro Daddio’s of Williamsburg, VA <– <– <– once in NewTown, now located in Monticello Shopping Center.
 Check out the WYDaily article about it here.
 This is actually not as random of an insertion as it might appear.
 Retro Daddio’s is ALWAYS relevant to a discussion of cool stuff. 😀